RISE AGAINST DOMESTIC VIOLENCE SA

 RISE is committed to full compliance with the Protection of Personal Information Act 4 of 2013 (POPIA) to protect survivor privacy and data security.

-All survivors receive a clear privacy notice during the intake process explaining what information is collected, why it is collected, how it will be used, who has access to it, and how long it will be retained.
+Privacy Notice and Consent: All survivors receive a clear privacy notice during the intake process explaining what information is collected, why it is collected, how it will be used, who has access to it, and how long it will be retained.
 Survivors provide informed, documented consent before accessing services.
 No survivor data is processed without explicit consent.

-Survivor information is collected and used solely for the purpose of providing support services, maintaining case records, and ensuring service quality.
+Data Processing and Purpose Limitation: Survivor information is collected and used solely for the purpose of providing support services.
 Data is not used for any secondary purposes without additional consent.
 Only authorised volunteers directly involved in a survivor's case have access to their information.
+RISE uses third party platforms including WhatsApp, Google, Microsoft Teams, and Zoom for communication and record keeping.
+These platforms may store data outside South Africa.
+Survivors consent to this during the intake process.

 DIGITAL SPACE AND BOUNDARIES